-Insurance undertakings licensed in non-EEA countries must establish a branch and obtain the relevant operating license from the BoG to operate in Greece, thus being subject to qualitative conditions which are identical to those for establishing a Greek insurance undertaking.
-Foreign insurers are required to appoint a 'legal representative' who acts as their general representative in Greece, holding powers and responsibilities similar to those of the board of directors of an insurance undertaking.
+Insurance undertakings licensed in non-EEA countries must establish a branch and obtain the relevant operating licence from the BoG to operate in Greece, thus being subject to qualitative conditions that are identical to those for establishing a Greek insurance undertaking.
+Foreign insurers are required to appoint a 'legal representative' who acts as their general representative in Greece, holding powers and responsibilities similar to those of the board of directors of an insurance undertaking.^[8]

-Law no. 4583/2018, which, among others, transposed Directive (EU) no. 2016/97 on insurance distribution (the 'IDD') into Greek law, governs insurance intermediation.
-An insurance intermediary is not required to obtain a license from the supervisory authority but must fulfil the requirements set out by such law and register with the intermediaries registry operated by the local Chambers of Tradesmen.
-In Greece, there is a distinction between (a) an intermediary exclusively providing insurance intermediation services upon the insured's mandate, referred to as insurance broker, and (b) an intermediary providing services solely on behalf of the insurance undertaking, referred to as agent.
-The cooperation between these two categories of insurance intermediaries is not allowed, pursuant to clearly local legal regulations which do not reflect EU law provisions.
+Law No. 4583/2018, which, among others, transposed Directive (EU) No. 2016/97 on insurance distribution (the IDD) into Greek law, governs insurance intermediation.
+An insurance intermediary is not required to obtain a licence from the supervisory authority but must fulfil the requirements set out by such law and register with the intermediaries registry operated by the local Chambers of Tradesmen.
+In Greece, there is a distinction between (1) an intermediary exclusively providing insurance intermediation services upon the insured's mandate, referred to as insurance broker, and (2) an intermediary providing services solely on behalf of the insurance undertaking, referred to as agent.
+The cooperation between these two categories of insurance intermediaries is not allowed,^[9] pursuant to clearly local legal regulations that do not reflect EU law provisions.

-The taxation of insurance business in Greece also involves a turnover tax i.e., the so-called insurance 'premium tax', which applies to the aggregate premiums realized in most categories of insured perils.
-Such tax is paid by insurance undertakings to the competent fiscal authority and is to an extent ultimately borne by the policyholders paying the premium.
-Reinsurance premiums are not subject to turnover tax, as this is already included in insurance premiums.
-There are certain types of insurance, such as marine transport, cargo, hull, aviation, and life insurance policies with a duration exceeding ten years, which are exempted from the premium tax.
-Tax rates vary depending on the insurance coverage, e.g., fire premiums are taxed at 20%, life insurance premiums at 4% (unless falling within the exemption), while the rest of the classes are taxed at 15%.
-In cases where multiple risks are covered under the insurance policy, the tax rate is determined on the basis of the significance and likelihood of each risk.
+The taxation of insurance business in Greece also involves a turnover tax (i.e., the insurance 'premium tax'), which applies to the aggregate premiums realised in most categories of insured perils.
+This tax is paid by insurance undertakings to the competent fiscal authority and is to an extent ultimately borne by the policyholders paying the premium.
+Reinsurance premiums are not subject to turnover tax, as this is already included in insurance premiums.^[10] There are certain types of insurance, such as marine transport, cargo, hull, aviation and life insurance policies with a duration exceeding 10 years, which are exempted from the premium tax.
+Tax rates vary depending on the insurance coverage, for example, fire premiums are taxed at 20 per cent, life insurance premiums at 4 per cent (unless falling within the exemption), while the rest of the classes are taxed at 15 per cent.^[11] In cases where multiple risks are covered under the insurance policy, the tax rate is determined on the basis of the significance and likelihood of each risk.